raplonu/cosmic-center-index/docs/README.md

 <img src="../assets/JFrogConanCenter.png" width="600"/>

-This repository, ConanCenterIndex, contains recipes for the remote [JFrog ConanCenter](https://conan.io/center/).
+This repository, CosmicCenterIndex, contains recipes for the remote [Cosmic ConanCenter](https://conan.obspm.fr/conan).
-This remote is added by default to a clean installation of the Conan client.
-Recipes are contributed by opening pull requests as explained in the sections below.
 When pull requests are merged, the CI will upload the generated packages to the [ConanCenter](https://conan.io/center/) remote.

 # Documentation